RyanJDick/halite_rl/README.md

 * improve value prediction by including more skip connections from inputs to final layers
 * dig into value fn parameter updates to figure out if/why they are not moving in the right direction
 * look into gradient clipping
+* Shoudn't be using root user in docker container

 * Further improve imitation bootstrapping.